 The cost of using an agency can be somewhat confusing, so we've decided to be totally upfront about how we normally charge our clients.
 Each pricing plan has its pros and cons and can make a significant difference in how we perform.
 We use three common billing methods:

-HOURLY rate for clients who require “quick fixes”, short term or non-complex projects.
+An Hourly rate is ideal for clients who require “quick fixes” or non-complex projects.
 We keep track of the hours required to complete the project and you’ll be charged after the work has been fully completed.
-This is best for one-off projects where the scope is clear and the likelihood of revisions or changes during the process is minimal.
+This is best for one-off small projects where the scope is clear and the likelihood of revisions during the process is minimal.
 Our minimum charge is three (3) hours and you'll be billed after the work has been fully completed.